 - Counselor/Pupil Ratio: North East’s was 1/1,553 children; Edgewood’s was 1/5,672 (the nearby Alamo Heights district had a 1/1,319 ratio)

-As you can see, there are differences in the high school’s funding, but the premise of this case, basically lays the foundation for how public schools are still funded today.
+As you can see, there are differences in the high school’s funding, but the premise of this case, basically lays out the foundation, for how public schools are still funded today.